Is it too sweet?

 - 150 gram ghee clarified butter; you can easily find it any Indian store

-- 1/2 kg jaggery made by drying the sugarcane juice until only the solid matter is left behind; you can easily find it in any Indian store- see pictures
+- 1/2 kg jaggery this is form of sugar made by drying the cane sugar juice in an open vat; you can easily find it in any Indian store - see pictures

 - oil for frying smoked mustard oil is preferred over refined oil